gvwilson/thirdbit/src/fiction/darker-web/index.md

 to get the fuck out of Arkham.

 The problem is his model.
-It routinely outperforms others of comparable size and complexity on routine tasks, but every time he scales it up it starts hallucinating.
+It outperforms others of comparable size and complexity on routine tasks, but every time he scales it up it starts hallucinating.
 Summarize an email thread?
 "The angles here refuse to meet as they should."